CWWhitney/ethnobotanyR/README.md

 # ethnobotanyR

-The goal of `ethnobotanyR` is to provide an easy-to-use platform for ethnobotanists to calculate quantitative ethnobotany indices.
+The goal of `ethnobotanyR` is to provide an easy-to-use platform for ethnobotanists to work with quantitative ethnobotany assessments.
 It closely follows [Tardio and Pardo-de-Santayana (2008)](https://doi.org/10.1007/s12231-007-9004-5) and [Whitney et al. (2018)](https://doi.org/10.14237/ebl.9.2.2018.503).